guardian/frontend/docs/03-dev-howtos/14-implement-google-analytics.md

 Click events are:

-In page click (opening nav) that don't cause page load Internal click (navigating to another internal page on gu.com) External clicks (going to another domain)
+- In-page click (opening nav) that don't cause page load
+- Internal click (navigating to another internal page on gu.com)

-This listens to the Mediator events, and implements tracking in both google and omniture
+- External clicks (going to another domain)

+interaction-tracking.js is an abstraction over the top of [clickstream.js](https://github.com/guardian/frontend/blob/master/static/src/javascripts/projects/common/modules/ui/clickstream.js) that sends the events to both Omniture and Google.

 TODO:

-Implement delay after omniture is removed
-Implement sessions storage deletion
+- When Omniture is removed:
+	- Re-implement delay when clicking external links which is currently handled by the omniture JS
+	- Re-implement the deletion of session storage which is tracked between pages

+# Discussion Events

+The comments event is a custom event defined in [analytics/discussion](https://github.com/guardian/frontend/blob/master/static/src/javascripts/projects/common/modules/analytics/discussion.js)

+Most discussion events can be tracked with click events so the only GA custom event for discussion is for 'scroll'.

+The custom category for tracking a user scrolling to the comments is *ElementView* with an action of *Onpage item* and a label of *Scroll to comments*.